Aero-Ex/AutoDepth/README.md

 ### Step 1: Download the Addon

-1. Download the addon as a ZIP file from the releases page
+1. Download the addon as a ZIP file
 2. **Do NOT extract the ZIP file** - Blender will handle this

 ### Step 2: Install in Blender